Minneapolis Mayor Frey says comment that remote workers would turn into "losers" was a joke

 Frey then went on to say his responsibility is to bring more people to live, play and work in downtown Minneapolis.
 He highlighted the good points of downtown during his address, including the growth in housing units, along with the influx of people attending theatre, concerts and restaurants.

-Among the things discussed during the Wednesday meeting was the fact that Target is no longer the largest employer in Downtown Minneapolis, having been surpassed by Hennepin Healthcare.
+Among the things discussed during the Wednesday meeting was the fact that Target is no longer the largest employer in Downtown Minneapolis.
 Target has been among the employers who are still letting a number of workers work remotely, long after the crest of the COVID-19 pandemic.

+The numbers show that Hennepin Healthcare is now the biggest employer in downtown Minneapolis.
+In total, the top 15 downtown employers reported having about 1,500 more workers than the previous year.

 "There are very serious things.
 We were just discussing one of them a second ago.
 Cat blankets are not [serious].
 It was at a business luncheon and I made a joke.
 That's it," Frey said.